microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 -   The parent summarizer spawns a non-interactive summarizer client.
 -   The summarizer client periodically starts a summary as per heuristics.
 A summary happens at a particular sequence number called the "summary sequence number" or reference sequence number for the summary.
 -   The container runtime (hereafter runtime) generates a summary tree (described in the ["What does a summary look like?"](#what-does-a-summary-look-like) section below).
 -   The runtime uploads the summary tree to the Fluid storage service which returns a handle (unique id) to the summary if the upload is successful.
 Otherwise, it returns a failure.
+The runtime also includes the handle of the last successful summary.
+If this information is incorrect, the service will reject this summary.
+This is done to ensure that [incremental summaries](#incremental-summaries) are correct.
 -   The runtime submits a "summarize" op to the Fluid ordering service containing the uploaded summary handle and the summary sequence number.
 -   The ordering service stamps it with a sequence number (like any other op) and broadcasts the summarize op.
+This creates a record in the op log that a summary was submitted and it lets other clients know about it.
+Non-summarizer clients don't do anything with the summary op.
+The summarizer client that submitted it processes it and waits for a summary ack / nack.
+Future summarizer clients also process them and validates that a corresponding summary ack / nack is received.
--   Another service on the server responds to the summarize op.
+-   The ordering service then responds to the summarize op:
     -   If the summary is accepted, it sends a "summary ack" with the summary sequence number and a summary handle.
-This handle may or may not be the same as the one in summary op depending on whether this is a single-commit or two-commit summary.
-More details on this below.
     -   If the summary is rejected, it sends a "summary nack" with the details of the summary op.
+-   The runtime processes the summary ack or nack completes the summary process as success or failure accordingly.
+    -   If the summary is successful, the handle in the ack becomes the last successful summary's handle which is used when upload summaries as described earlier.
+    -   If the summary failed, the summarizer client closes and the summary election process starts to elect a new one.
--   The runtime completes the summary process on receiving the summary ack / nack.
-The runtime has a timeout called "maxAckWaitTime" and if the summary op, ack or nack is not received within this time, it will fail this summary.
+-   The runtime has a timeout called "maxAckWaitTime" and if the summary op, ack or nack is not received within this time, it will fail this summary.

-### Single-commit vs two-commit summaries

-By default, Fluid uses "two-commit summaries" mode where the two commits refer to the storage committing the summary twice and returning two different handles for it - One when the summary is uploaded and second, on responding to the summary op via a summary ack.
-In this mode, when the server receives the summary op, it augments the corresponding summary with a "protocol" blob hence generating a new commit and new handle for this summary which it returns in the summary ack.

-Fluid is switching to "single-commit summary" mode where the client adds the "protocol" blob when uploading the summary.
-Thus, the server doesn't need to augment the summary and the summary ack is no longer required.
-As soon as the summary is uploaded (first commit), the summary process is complete.
-The "summarize" op then is just a way to indicate that a summary happened, and it has details of the summary

 ### Incremental summaries

 Summaries are incremental, i.e., if an object (or node) did not change since the last summary, it doesn't have to re-summarize its entire contents.
 Fluid supports the concept of a summary handle defined in [this file][summary-protocol].
 A handle is a path to a subtree in a snapshot and it allows objects to reference a subtree in the previous snapshot, which is essentially an instruction to storage to find that subtree and populate into new summary.

-Say that a data store or DDS did not change since the last summary, it doesn't have to go through the whole summary process described above.
-It can instead return an ISummaryHandle with path to its subtree in the previous snapshot.
+So, say that a data store or DDS did not change since the last summary, it doesn't have to go through the whole summary process described above.
+It can instead return an ISummaryHandle with path to its subtree in the last successful summary.
 The same applies to other types of content like a single content blob within an object's summary tree.

+For incremental summary, objects diff their content against the last summary to determine whether to send a summary handle.
+So, it's crucial that the last summary information be correct or else the summary will be incorrect.
+So, during upload, the last summary's handle is also sent and the service will validate that it's correct.

 ### Resiliency

-The summarization process is designed to be resilient - Basically, a document will eventually summarize and make progress even if there are intermittent failures or disruptions.
+The summarization process is designed to be resilient - A document will eventually summarize and make progress even if there are intermittent failures or disruptions.
 Some examples of steps taken to achieve this:

 -   Last summary - Usually, if the "parent summarizer" client disconnects or shuts down, the "summarizer" client also shuts down and the summarizer election process begins.
 However, if there a certain number of un-summarized ops, the summarizer client will perform a "last summary" even if the parent shuts down.
 This is done to make progress in scenarios where new summarizer clients are closed quickly because the parent summarizer keeps disconnecting repeatedly.
 -   Retries - The summarizer has a retry mechanism which can identify certain types of intermittent failures either in the client or in the server.
 It will retry the summary attempt for these failures a certain number of times.
 This helps in cases where there are intermittent failures such as throttling errors from the server which goes away after waiting for a while.